STRATEGIES:

 Two areas of specialization are available, with options for formal certification:

-These programs are tailored for colleges, universities, and professional development contexts.
-They aim to produce neutral, competency-driven practitioners equipped to ensure social and systems change and innovation.
+These programs are tailored for students in colleges, universities, as well as for professional development.
+They are designed to ensure neutral, competency-driven practitioners equipped to ensure social and systems change and innovation.

-Competencies for SYSTEMS CATALYST LEADERSHIP build the capacity of neutral orchestrators and ecosystem builders (an emerging new discipline) who play a vital role in uniting and merging the collective wisdom of businesses, social purpose organizations, government entities, and community members.
-Not all individuals within an organization, business, government, or community will require these competencies (skills, knowledge, and attitudes) because they are focused on competencies identified as essential for transformative innovation and systems change in the broader community.
+Competencies for SYSTEMS CATALYST LEADERSHIP strengthen capacity for local community and economic development) by providing practical learning opportunities for neutral orchestrators and ecosystem builders (an emerging new discipline).
+Not all individuals within an organization, business, government, or community will require these competencies (skills, knowledge, and attitudes) because they are focused on competencies identified as essential for transformative innovation and systems change in the external broader community. but they are essential for those needing to play a vital role in uniting and innovation in the broader community.
+However, they are criticial for merging the collective wisdom of businesses, social purpose organizations, government entities, and community members.

-ORGANIZATIONAL CAPACITY LEADERSHIP for Social and Systems Change provides insights that enhance the future-readiness of non-profits, charities, co-operatives, and businesses by reframing their communities as ecosystems rather than a series of isolated silos, and ensuring their internal capacity for transformative change.
+ORGANIZATIONAL CAPACITY LEADERSHIP for Social and Systems Change provide insights that enhance the future-readiness of social purpose organizations and businesses by ensuring readiness and capacity for reframing their communities as ecosystems rather than a series of isolated silos, and ensuring their internal capacity for transformative change.

 All learning uses a unique, practice-based approach, with peer-to-peer exchange as a key component, grounded in these competencies.
 Additionally, the learning is based on well-proven competencies (skills, knowledge, attitudes) that have been developed and tested over many years.